The 2017 Festival will be on 15th July from 12 noon.

 The cost of camping at the festival (tents only) will be changed to £5 per person for the weekend.

 We know these changes will not please everyone, but we want to continue to operate a fun and safe event for everyone and continue to make this the biggest and best charity beer festival in the UK.
-So, in 2017 (Saturday 15th July btw) it’s ‘Back to Basics’.
+So, in 2017 (Saturday 15th July by the way) it’s ‘Back to Basics’.